jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/index.md

 | `\e`             | Escape in C |
 | `27`             | Decimal     |

-For convenience, we will use `\x1b` in this documentation.
+For convenience, we will use `\x1b` as escape character in this documentation.

 All ANSI escape sequences follow the same pattern.
 For example, the sequence `\x1b[31m` can be broken down into: